These epic Smoked Pork Chops are a summer staple in our house! So easy to make and absolutely delicious, tender and juicy!

 Description

-Smoked Pork Chops – a simple, tried-and-true recipe that teaches you how to smoke your pork chops!
+A simple, tried-and-true Smoked Pork Chops recipe that teaches you how to use your smoker to make a delicious dinner!

 Ingredients